david-1792/aws-ai-agent-hackathon/README.md

 Then, follow the instructions to push the Docker image to the repository.
 Commands should be run from the `sana` folder.

 ### 🏠 Running locally
-To run the Streamlit app locally, run the following command from the root of the repository:
+First, create a `.env` file in the `app` folder, based on the output To run the Streamlit app locally, run the following command from the root of the repository:

 ```bash